 THE ORIGIN OF Team Unbreakable

-On February 14, 2005, Cameron took his own life.
+On February 14, 2005, Cameron died by suicide.
 He was nineteen.
-He believed there was nothing to live for; his pain and despair were just too great.
 He could not see the beautiful young man in the mirror.
-Even the people who loved him most could not pull him back from the darkness.
-He killed himself not realizing that there were many, many reasons to live.
+He died not realizing that there were many, many reasons to live.

 “That day I died too, and I just had to start a new life,” says Dave Harris, Cameron’s father.
 “I had to be willing to admit that life would never be the same again.”